iccir919/100-days-of-code/log.md

 ### Day 50: May 8, 2020

-**Today's Progress**: Reviewing the videos from the CSS Flexbox Layout Coure from Team Treehouse.
+**Today's Progress**: Reviewing the videos from the CSS Flexbox Layout Course from Team Treehouse.
 Working through the exercises from Learn CSS Flexbox section from freeCodeCamp

 **Thoughts:** I skipped another day.
 What was a once in a while thing has now become a weekly occurrence.
 How dedicated am I to this challenge?
 It is not like there is anything more important in my life.
-I just don't take my life serious.
-There is not enough dedication and passion from me.
-What was supposed to be completed during this work week, Responsive Web Design Certification, has been pushed off to this weekend.
+I just don't take my life seriously.
+There has not been enough dedication and passion from me.
+What was supposed to be completed during this work week, the Responsive Web Design Certification, has been pushed off to this weekend.
 I know where I want to be but I don't think I have thought enough about the effort it will take to get there.
 For the past few days, the dates of this journal have been all mixed up, which I believe is a good indicator to my mental state.
 I did not complete my goal for having streaks (meaning continuous activity) on all of the websites I am using during this challenge: freeCodeCamp, Github, Code Signal, and Team Treehouse.
 Even just a little progress Neil is better than nothing.
 Do not let anymore days pass where I do nothing.

 **Links to work:**
 - [My freeCodeCamp Profile](https://www.freecodecamp.org/iccir919)